MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/edit-filter-and-comment-policy-settings-using-gpmc/Using-Folder-Redirection-in-Group-Policy.md

 #### To specify the location of folders in a user profile

-1. In the GPMC console tree, right\-click the [!INCLUDE[gpo](includes/gpo_md.md)] that is linked to the site, domain, or organizational unit that contains the users whose user profile folders you want to redirect, and then click **Edit**.
+1. In the GPMC console tree, right\-click the Group Policy Object that is linked to the site, domain, or organizational unit that contains the users whose user profile folders you want to redirect, and then click **Edit**.

 2. In the Group Policy Management Editor window, right\-click the user profile folder that you want to redirect.
 The path of the user profile folder is **User Configuration\\Policies\\Windows Settings\\Folder Redirection\\UserProfileFolderName**